vippsas/vipps-developers/vipps-getting-started.md

 ## Product types

+### In-person and remote transactions

+- _Vipps Checkout (Vipps Checkout_) - A complete Checkout solution for both Vipps and card payments with auto-fill and shipping integrations.

 ### In-person transactions

 - _Vennebetaling (Person to Person payments_) - A person can transfer money to another person.
 They must both have configured their Vipps app with their respective bank account numbers.
 There is no API.